angeladianas/sl_shopify_solution/README.md

 ## Explanation
 - With incremental data from REST API, we can extract and clean the data with Python.
 - We also need to add a column which indicates the ingestion timing.
 - The result can then be saved as parquet/ORC/Avro and stored in AWS S3.
+The choice of data file format shall be based on the business requirements and it's recommended to not choose csv to be more scalable and compatible with distributed computing systems.
+Parquet/ORC/Avro also offers better compression system, thus leading to less storage consumed in AWS S3.
 - If the business requires full data as snapshot, we need to ingest the data in incremental mode (append) instead of overwriting existing data in Snowflake.
 This means that we will need to do a full data dump.
 - For further analysis and reporting, we can use dbt to transform the data and store it in Snowflake.
 - The data ingestion workflow can be automated by using Airflow.
-- Logging needs to be put in place in every step of the ingestion.
-The information of the log and the job can then be stored as metadata.
+- Logging needs to be put in place in every step of the ingestion process.
+The information from the log and the job can then be stored as metadata.
 - The metadata can help in monitoring job completion and providing points of optimization, such as which jobs take too much time and resources.